swgriffith/BrandIdentifier/README.md

 * Custom Vision Key - this is the access key grabbed earlier
 * Video Indexer Id - this is the id of your VI account
 * Video Indexer Key - This is the key you grabbed from api-portal.videoindexer.ai
-* Video Indexer Key Logic - This is the key you grabbed from videobreakdown.portal.azure-api.net
+* Video Indexer Key Logic - This is the key you grabbed from api-portal.videoindexer.ai

 3. Download the latest FunctionApp zip file from the releases folder in this repo.
 6. Navigate to the FunctionApp code deploy page: https://<funtion_name>.scm.azurewebsites.net/ZipDeploy